thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ## Handle with care

-This works for me, but may not work for anybody else.
-In particular, these scripts have been tested on Mac OS, but may fail on other linux or unix systems.
+Please handle the scripts with care: they have been tested on Mac OS and Fedora, but may fail on other linux or unix systems.

 # Actual Released Steps

+NOTE: the scripts expect a flag, `-c` for community releases, `-p` for product releases

 ## Start clean

 ```
-./each.sh "git checkout master"
+./each.sh <FLAG>  "git checkout master"
-./each.sh "git pull upstream master"
+./each.sh <FLAG>  "git pull upstream master"
 ```

 ## Create local branches